-The Artesania racks have built in support that bypasses a component’s feet.
+The Artesania racks have built-in support that bypasses a component’s feet.
 There is room for experimentation here though, for example using Finite Elemente Universal Ceraballs or Stillpoints.
-The classic M1 as I reviewed it has aluminium feet with a thin rubber layer (another item remeniscent of the Levinsons), which works perfectly well when I used it with the other setups.
+The classic M1 as I reviewed it has aluminum feet with a thin rubber layer (another item reminiscent of the Levinsons), which works perfectly well when I used it with the other setups.
 Using universal Ceraballs proved to extract a little extra transient attack and articulation, which worked very in my main system when used with the Divas.
-This provides tweaking perspective for people with shelved racks, but also paves the way to consider the M1 Special Edition, which among other upgrades employs specially designed Stillpoint feet.
+This provides tweaking perspective for people with shelved racks but also paves the way to consider the M1 Special Edition, which among other upgrades employs specially designed Stillpoint feet.

 No matter which filter is selected though, the M1 has superb resolution, and some of the cleanest, most grain-free reproductions that I have heard in a long time.
 It’s not just about technical perfection though, the heart wants, too.
-In this regard the M1 also delivers hugely, with a harmonically rich presentation, but without darkness, added cream or any woolyness, as often happens with other smooth sounding audio components.
-The M1’s resolution and transparency is remeniscent of what I heard from the dCS Delius/Purcell, P8 in the past, and the Elgar a little while ago, but the M1 sounds much more natural at the same time, and has more impactful dynamics and more drive.
+In this regard, the M1 also delivers hugely, with a harmonically rich presentation, but without darkness, added cream or any wooliness as often happens with other smooth sounding audio components.
+The M1’s resolution and transparency is reminiscent of what I heard from the dCS Delius/Purcell, P8 in the past, and the Elgar a little while ago, but the M1 sounds much more natural at the same time and has more impactful dynamics and more drive.

 Of all its inputs I exclusively used the Coaxial and USB options and compared the two.
 I’m happy to report that the observed differences are very much conform what I usually hear using the Aurender source: a tighter, more precise sound via USB and a more sonorous, more free sound via coaxial.